 Illustration depicting the territorial political division of Nueva Esparta

 Margarita Island (Isla de Margarita) is situated off the northeastern coast of Venezuela in the Caribbean Sea.
-Most of the island's 420,000 residents live in the more developed eastern part of the island, which includes the large cities of Porlamar and Pampatar, along with the state capital of La Asunción.
+Most of the island's 420,000 residents live in the more developed eastern part, including the large cities of Porlamar and Pampatar, along with the state capital of La Asunción.

 Although the capital is La Asunción, the most important city is Porlamar, the center of the pearl industry, which has an airport.
 Besides pearls, primary industries include tourism, fishing and construction.

 Isla de Margarita was discovered by Columbus in 1498 and quickly became known for its pearls.
-Through the centuries, settlements on the island were besieged by Indians (in reprisal for slave raids on the mainland) and by British pirates and Dutch forces.
-Nevertheless, its traders rendered invaluable assistance to the revolutionists in the struggle for independence from Spain.
+Through the centuries, settlements on the island were besieged by Indians (in reprisal for slave raids on the mainland), British pirates, and Dutch forces.
+Nevertheless, its traders assisted the revolutionists in the struggle for independence from Spain.